Effective Date: August 1, 2014

 We may share your information, including personal information, as follows

-· Payee Information.
-We may share your name, user name, transaction information, other information and the status of payments sent to you with the Payer who initiated the payment and that Payer’s affiliates, agents, or service providers.
+- Payee Information.
+We may share your name, user name, transaction information, other information and the status of payments sent to you with the Payor who initiated the payment and that Payor’s affiliates, agents, or service providers.
+We may share this information for our everyday business purposes, such as to process your transactions, maintain your accounts, and other purposes.

-· Affiliates.
+- Affiliates.
 We may disclose the information we collect from you to our affiliates or subsidiaries; however, if we do so, their use and disclosure of your personally identifiable information will be subject to this Policy.
+Our affiliates may use your personal information for everyday business purposes, such as to process information about your transactions and experiences.
+We do not share personal information about your creditworthiness with our affiliates.

-· Service Providers.
-We may disclose the information we collect from you to third party vendors, service providers, contractors or agents who perform functions on our behalf.
+- Service Providers.
+We may disclose the information we collect from you to third party vendors, service providers, contractors or agents who perform functions on our behalf as permitted by law.

 We also may share your information for the following purposes:

-· Aggregate and De-Identified Information.
-We may share aggregate or de-identified information about users with third parties for marketing, advertising, research or similar purposes.
+- Aggregate and De-Identified Information.
+We may share aggregate or de-identified information about users that does not identify you personally with third parties for marketing, advertising, research or similar purposes.
+If you are a Participating Union Payee, this use is subject to any applicable terms in the Participating Union Agreements between Exactuals and your Participating Union which may contain more stringent terms than this Policy.

 Cookies.
 Cookies are alphanumeric identifiers that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
 Some cookies allow us to make it easier for you to navigate our Site and Services, while others are used to enable a faster log-in process or to allow us to track your activities at our Site and Service.
 There are two types of cookies: session and persistent cookies.